andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 **No Service Locator Anti-Pattern in Domain:** Because `_services.GetRequiredService` is confined inside the Composition Root (`CarRentalApp`), the domain packages (`carpool/`, `customer/`) remain completely clean.
 They use standard Constructor Injection and have no compile-time dependency on framework DI containers.

-**Compile-Time Traceable Pipelines:** The nesting order of the pipelines (e.g., `CachedCarPool` wrapping `StoredCarPoo`l) is explicitly readable as raw code.
+**Compile-Time Traceable Pipelines:** The nesting order of the pipelines (e.g., `CachedCarPool` wrapping `PersistentCarPoo`l) is explicitly readable as raw code.
 If a decorator composition needs to change (for instance, removing a cache or adding an audit log), it happens strictly inside these factory methods.

 **Decoupled Application Shells:** If we need to switch from an ASP.NET Core Web API to a console-based CLI or a serverless AWS Lambda function, we only swap out or add a new entry point class inside `application/`.
 The business context, domain interfaces, and decorator pipelines remain untouched.